Skip to main content

 Helpful information for your entry:

-• You can enter any piece of work into a maximum of TWO categories only.
+• One piece of work can be entered into a maximum of two categories.

 What is the deadline to enter?

-Entries must be received via the dedicated entry website (or by post for physical copies) by the closing date of 10th September 2023.
+Entries must be received via the dedicated entry form (or by post for physical copies) by the closing date of 25th August 2024.

 When do we announce the winners?